Are You CURIOUS To Find Out More? part 2

 that it would edify, delight, and possibly surprise its viewers.

-press release to find out more information
+-Check out the press release to find out more information

 on what was exhibited.